Research and analysis

 Details

-Over the subsequent months and years, additional REUL was identified, now amounting to 6,735 individual pieces.
-The dashboard was updated in July 2024 alongside publication of the Assimilated Law Parliamentary Report, which outlines the activities of the previous government, fulfilling our statutory duty to do so.
-The dashboard continues to provide a useful resource for tracking the ongoing status of assimilated law.
+Following a review of REUL by the previous government, the dashboard was first published in June 2022 and catalogued 2,417 individual pieces of REUL identified by UK government departments.
+Since then, additional REUL was identified, now amounting to 6,901 individual pieces.
+The dashboard was updated in January 2025 alongside the publication of the third Assimilated Law Parliamentary Report and remains a useful resource for tracking the ongoing status of assimilated law.

 Background

-REUL was a type of domestic law created by the EU (Withdrawal) Act 2018 (EUWA) and came into effect at the end of the UK’s post-Brexit transition period (which ended on 31 December 2020).
+REUL was a type of domestic law, created by the EU (Withdrawal) Act 2018 (EUWA) and came into effect at the end of the UK’s post-Brexit transition period (which ended on 31 December 2020).
 The primary objective of REUL was to provide legal continuity and certainty at the end of the transition period.

-On 29 June 2023, the Retained EU Law (Revocation and Reform) Bill 2023 received Royal Assent.
+On 29 June 2023 the Retained EU Law (Revocation and Reform) Bill 2023 received Royal Assent.
 Under the ‘REUL Act’, REUL which had not been revoked by the end of 2023 became “assimilated law”.
 Unlike REUL, assimilated law is not interpreted in line with EU principles of interpretation; these were removed from domestic law by the REUL Act with effect from 1 January 2024.

 For further instructions on using the dashboard visit the Retained EU Law and Assimilated Law dashboard.